ooni/netx/DESIGN.md

 which will uniquely identify the round trip within a specific set of measurements.

-Because in this first PoC it has deemed complex to access the `ConnID` from HTTP code, we have determined that we would be using the five tuple to join network and HTTP events.
+Because in this first PoC it has been deemed complex to access the `ConnID` from the HTTP code, we have determined that we will be using the five-tuple to join network and HTTP events.
 Accordingly, both the `ConnectEvent` and `HTTPConnectionReadyEvent` structures will thus include: